blytkerchan/blytkerchan.github.io/_drafts/dfmea.md

 1. list all the components in the solution
 2. create a diagram of the components and how they relate to each other
-3. for each component and communications link, determine what failure looks like
+3. for each component and communications link, determine what failure looks like:
+   1. determine how likely it is to fail, and exclude anything that is too unlikely to be worth our time
+   2. determine what the failure mode is
+   3. determine what the user-visible effect or business impact of failure is
+   4. determine how that failure can be detected
+   5. determine how the failure can be mitigated
+      1. within the design
+      2. outside of the system
+   6. determine how the failure can be remediated

-The intent is to answer the question "How does this fail?"
-This is the first of three questions we will need to ask[^2]:
+The intent is to answer the three questions[^2]:

 - How does it fail?
 - How do I know it failed?
 - What do I do when I know it failed?

 [^2]: I shamelessly stole these questions from <a href="https://sre.google" target="_blank">Google's excellent resources on SRE</a>.

+We want to be methodic in this approach, but we also want to quickly exclude anything we can exclude, so anything we deem isn't worth our time will be excluded from the analysis as soon as we can do so.
+We can always come back to it later.

 ## Listing the components